Lightstreamer/Lightstreamer-kafka-connector/README.md

 Furthermore, the name is also used to group all logging messages belonging to the same connection.

 > [!TIP]
-> For every Data Adapter connection, add a new logger and its relative file appender to `log4j.properties`, so that you can log to dedicated files all the interactions pertinent to the connection with the Kafka cluster and the message retrieval operations, along with their routing to the subscribed items.
+> For every Data Adapter connection, add new loggers and their relative file appenders to `log4j.properties`, so that you can log to dedicated files all the interactions pertinent to the connection with the Kafka cluster and the message retrieval operations, along with their routing to the subscribed items.
-> For example, the factory [logging configuration](/kafka-connector-project/kafka-connector/src/adapter/dist/log4j.properties#L23) provides the logger `QuickStart` to print every log messages relative to the `QuickStart` connection:
+> For example, the factory [logging configuration](/kafka-connector-project/kafka-connector/src/adapter/dist/log4j.properties#L23) provides both a regular logger `QuickStart` and a monitor logger `QuickStartMonitor` for the `QuickStart` connection:
 > ```java
 > ...
 > # QuickStart logger